rwbl/blescanner/examples/README.md

 ## Examples using the BLE Scanner.

 ### Devices Scanner
-There are two examples which scan for a single or multiple devices.
+There are two examples using the **BLE Scanner** (blescanner.py) scanning for a single or multiple devices.

 The sensor data is not decoded.

+Example output JSON array multiple devices:
 ```
 [
 {"address": "70:2A:D5:7E:23:26", "name": null, "advertisementdata": {"manufacturer_data": true, "0X75": "4204018060702AD57E2326722AD57E232501000000000000", "rssi": -90}},